RobotWebTools/rclnodejs/README.md

 ### Install from GitHub

-Use this path only if you need a branch or commit that is not yet published to npm.
+Use this path only if you need a branch or commit not yet published to npm.
+GitHub installs build from source.

-GitHub installs normally build from source.
-The published npm package includes prebuilt binaries for supported Linux targets, but this repository does not track those prebuilt artifacts.

 ```bash
 npm install RobotWebTools/rclnodejs#<branch>
 ```

-Or add `"rclnodejs":"RobotWebTools/rclnodejs#<branch>"` to your `package.json` dependency section.

 > **Docker:** For containerized development, see the included [Dockerfile](./Dockerfile) for building and testing with different ROS distributions and Node.js versions.